divyashan/MutationFinder/doc/README.txt

-Please direct any questions to the author: gregcaporaso@gmail.com
+Please direct any questions to the current host: divyashan@gmail.com.
+You can reach the original author at gregcaporaso@gmail.com

 ----